nxrighthere/ENet-CSharp/README.md

 `PacketFlags.Unsequenced` a packet will not be sequenced with other packets and may be delivered out of order.
 This flag makes delivery unreliable.

 `PacketFlags.NoAllocate` a packet will not allocate data, and the user must supply it instead.
+Packet lifetime should be tracked using the appropriate callback.

 `PacketFlags.UnreliableFragmented` a packet will be unreliably fragmented if it exceeds the MTU.
 By default packets larger than MTU fragmented reliably.